Credit Card Debt Is Dischargeable

 - All cards are canceled.
 Every credit card issuer will close your account, even cards with zero balances that you did not include in the bankruptcy.

 - Collection stops immediately.
-The automatic stay prohibits all collection activity, including calls, letters, lawsuits, and garnishments.
+The automatic stay protection in bankruptcy prohibits all collection activity, including calls, letters, lawsuits, and garnishments.
+If you have already been sued by a credit card company, the stay halts that lawsuit immediately.
+Even zombie debt collectors trying to collect on old accounts must stop.

 - Interest stops accruing on the balances as of the filing date (in Chapter 7).
 In Chapter 13, unsecured creditors do not receive interest through the plan.